 But why I think it's Verticillium, rather than mutation:

-2) shapeless blobs like dry bubbles with some brown color later — that's why it is actually called Dry Bubble disease;
+2) shapeless blobs like dry bubbles.
+Later on brown necrotic lesion appears on them — that's why it is actually called Dry Bubble disease;

-3) damaged caps on bigger mushrooms — seems like a snail has eaten a layer;
+3) damaged caps on bigger mushrooms.
+It seems like a snail has eaten a layer;

-4) dull gray-white color with powdery /velvety /web-like texture on the mushroom caps.
-While mycelium on caps is snow-white and looks fluffy and/or thread-like, not powdery;
+5) dull gray-white color with powdery /velvety /web-like texture on the mushroom caps and deformed pins;

-It is also called "hair lip" defect when mushrooms grow crooked due to infection on one side of the mushroom body.
+8) "Hair lip" defect due to infection on one side of the mushroom body.
 Here is one more example:

-7) Later damaged tissue becomes more brown and may begin to rot — typically it's dry rot
+8) Later damaged tissue becomes more brown and may begin to rot — typically it's dry rot, necrotic dry lesion on stems and caps.

 Is Verticillium harmful to people

-Infected mushrooms are also carriers of disease, as the pathogen's spores remain on the mushroom's body and wait for an opportunity to spread.
-So that you can spread the contamination on other mushroom bags, cakes, blocks.
-Or you can transfer disease from infected to healthy mushrooms.
+Also keep in mind that infected mushrooms (fresh or dry) are carriers of disease, as the pathogen's spores remain on the mushroom's body and wait for an opportunity to spread.
+They can wait for years!
+So that you can transfer disease from infected mushroom to healthy mushrooms, cakes and bags.

 Very interesting case study!
 I'll look into this disease.
 Is there any way to save the cake?
 Also causes the disease?